Unique business idea: The story of Plants in a Box

 Plants in a Box is a cheerful online nursery combining a love of plants, a wealth of horticultural knowledge and stellar customer service to deliver over 800 varieties of premium baby plants to most states in Australia.
-When it comes to meeting Australia’s strict sending guidelines, they have it covered.
+When it comes to mailing plants to meet Australia’s strict sending guidelines, they have it covered.

 - Three ‘plant nerds’ noticed younger consumers were keen to learn about gardening but weren’t being shown how.